camunda-consulting/camunda-7-code-examples/snippets/camunda-database-size-calculator/README.md

 Built and tested against Camunda BPM version 7.11.15-ee and JDK 8.

 Postgresql docker image used is [postgres:11](https://github.com/docker-library/postgres/blob/aa4f329a17fd82077536602da12f4264fa195b20/11/Dockerfile).

+This project also uses Lombok, so make sure to configure it in your IDE before opening the source.

 ## Known Limitations